jart/lobstermacs/README.markdown

 ![ScreenShot](http://lobstertech.com/media/misc/starter-kit.png)

 Lobstermacs is intended for professional computer programmers.
-Lobstermacs is one of my personal hobby projects.
-This is pre-alpha software so let the user beware.
+This is pre-alpha software and a hobby project with one developer so let the user beware.

 ## The Long-Term Goals